Paul Holsgrove: Personal

-His father John Holsgrove and brother Lee Holsgrove were also professional footballers.
+His father John Holsgrove and brothers Lee Holsgrove and Peter Holsgrove were also professional footballers.

 His son, Jordan Holsgrove, has embarked on a career as a professional footballer.
 Jordan came through Reading's academy and U23 system, and he signed for Spanish club Celta Vigo in September 2020.
 Jordan was born in Edinburgh while his father played For Hibernian, and he has represented Scotland in youth internationals up to and including under-21.